Ko Shan Theatre Revamp

 The colour is inspired by the makeup of Cantonese Opera performers: White base and the red colour around the eyes that fades down to the bottom of cheeks, as well as the grey shades accented by patches of black.
 We utilised aluminium panels that are coloured in a gradient, accentuating the curvilinear form that shimmers in sunlight.

-reinterpreted our traditional performing arts into a series of uplifting and functional spaces, transforming the seemingly old art forms into a contemporary spatial design.
+The new designs reinterpreted our traditional performing arts into a series of uplifting and functional spaces, transforming the seemingly old art forms into a contemporary spatial design.